Some1and2-XC/hash-with/README.md

 # HashWith

-`HashWith` is a Rust procedural macro crate that allows you to automatically implement `Hash` for structs, overriding fields that don’t natively implement `Hash` (like `f64` or `CssColorParser`).
+`HashWith` is a Rust procedural macro crate that allows you to automatically implement `Hash` for structs, overriding fields that don’t natively implement `Hash` (like `f64` or structs which use them).
 It supports custom hash functions per field.

 ## Features